 - A new Aggressive Dog Definition, regulations, and licensing requirements.
 See Part 2e; Part 4; and Part 6.

 - New fee and fine schedules that were last updated in 2007.
 See Schedule A and Schedule C.

-- Regulation and licensing of cats, owners have until September 1 to purchase licences before enforcement of this requirement under the Bylaw begins.
-Licences purchased this year will not expire until December 31, 2022, giving cat owners an extra six months of licensing coverage in the first year of the new Bylaw.
+- Regulation and licensing of cats, licences purchased in 2021 will not expire until December 31, 2022, giving cat owners an extra six months of licensing coverage in the first year of the new Bylaw.
 After December 2022, cat licences will need to be renewed annually.